Degrees and Programs

 • 18 credits in philosophy and Judeo-Christian theology, with no less than six credits in each area;

-• For a concentration in Sacred Scripture, an introductory course in Sacred Scripture is required;
+• For the MA degree in Sacred Scripture, an introductory course in Sacred Scripture and a working knowledge of Biblical Hebrew or Greek at the intermediate level;

 • The score of a recent Graduate Record Examination, if requested;